MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/newbie.md

 0. If you'd like to use automatic detection, run **one** emulator and make sure no other Android devices are connected to the computer.

 1. Follow the setup guide to configure, and MAA will automatically detect the running emulator.
-If you'd like to run multiple emulators or customize your connection, please check [Connection](./connection.md).
+If the detection fails or you'd like to run multiple emulators, please check [Connection](./connection.md).

 2. ~~A hot update will be performed when MAA is run for the first time.
 Please close MAA and restart after prompting in the log on the right.~~